jhaber-zz/web_scraping/README.md

 # Web-Scraping with Scrapy: Spiders and Utilities
+This repository contains working code for web-scraping with scrapy and MongoDB (see below), it contains code for URL scraping, introductions to BeautifulSoup, and other assorted legacy and utility scripts.
+The scrapy code comes from the [command-line scrapy repo](https://github.com/URAP-charter/web_scraping) and was frozen on January 18th, 2022.
+That repo now contains more up-to-date, but less flexible code for distributed web-crawling with scrapy.
+For a universal crawling web-portal, please check out the [scrapy server repo](https://github.com/URAP-charter/scraping_server).

+## Introduction

 Our goal is a scalable, robust web-crawling pipeline (in Python) applicable across web designs and accessible for researchers with minimal computational skills.
 Our method involves using Scrapy spiders to recursively gather website links (to a given depth), collect and parse items (text, images, PDFs, and .docs) using BeautifulSoup and textract, and saving them locally and/or to MongoDB.

 The most recent web scraper is `scrapy/schools/schools/spiders/scrapy_vanilla.py`.
 See usage notes below.